Learn About The Law

 (d) If the Commissioner does not renew a license, he or she shall provide written notice to the licensee.
 The notice shall specify any changes necessary to conform with State rules and shall state that if compliance is achieved within the time designated in the notice, the license shall be renewed.
 If the licensee fails to achieve compliance within the prescribed time, the licensee shall have an opportunity for a hearing.

-(f) If a licensee fails to renew his or her license within 60 days of its expiration date, a licensee shall apply for a new license and meet all licensure requirements anew.
+(f) If a licensee fails to renew the licensee's license within 60 days after its expiration date, a licensee shall apply for a new license and meet all licensure requirements anew.